DeRozan scores 33 as Raptors beat Wizards

+TORONTO -- The Washington Wizards already had one victory this season over the Toronto Raptors despite playing without their All-Star point guard John Wall.

+They could not duplicate the feat Sunday, however, when Wall was again out of the lineup, this time with a swollen left knee.

-TORONTO -- DeMar DeRozan scored 33 points, grabbed eight rebounds and added six assists as the Toronto Raptors defeated the Washington Wizards 100-91 on Sunday.
+With DeMar DeRozan scoring 33 points, grabbing eight rebounds and adding six assists, the Raptors defeated the Wizards 100-91 for their fourth straight win.

+“I thought we played with great effort,” Wizards coach Scott Brooks said.
+“We did miss some free throws (12-for-21), we missed some transition layups and some opportunities in transition for easy buckets for us, but that’s just part of the ebb and flow of an NBA game.
+I thought our guys played hard, being down an All-Star point guard obviously is not the easiest thing to do, but our guys took the challenge.”

 The Raptors had a three-point lead entering the fourth quarter and built it to nine.